Hanabi-Live/hanabi-live/docs/RULES.md

 ### 2) Discard a Card

 - A player can pick any card from their hand and discard it.
 (They do not need to know exactly what the card is.)
-- The card goes to the discard pile and the team gets an additional clue.
+- The card goes to the discard pile and the team gets an additional clue token.
 - Players are not allowed to discard if the team has 8 clue tokens available.

 <br />